stevenpan78/dixit-questions-string-reverse/README.md

-script reverse word or sentence you type
+script reverses the word or sentence you type